 Securities Lending: means loaning a security to another market participant.
 The borrower is required to deliver to the lender, as security for the loan, acceptable collateral with value greater than the value of the securities loaned.
-The Securities Lending program is managed by the Custodian on behalf of investors.
+The Securities Lending program is managed by the Custodian or another appointed agent on behalf of investors.
 A Securities Lending program is widely used by institutional investors to generate additional marginal returns on the total portfolio.

-Short-Term Funds: means money that is required immediately by the Municipality as described in section 5.1 and which remains under the control and management of the Municipality.
-The funds can be invested in appropriate Legal List Securities.
+Short-Term Money: means money that is required immediately by the Municipality as described in section 5.1 and which remains under the control and management of the Municipality.
+The money can be invested in appropriate Legal List Securities.